Red Sangria

 Two glasses of red sangria

 • Don’t skimp on the chilling time.
 By chilling the sangria, you give the fresh fruits a chance to infuse the wine with sweet, fresh flavor.
-If you cut this time short, your sangria won’t taste as fruity or as balanced.
+If you cut this time short, the punch won’t taste as fruity or as balanced.
 I let mine chill for at least 8 hours before serving, or overnight for the best flavor.

 • Taste and adjust.
 Whenever you’re making a cocktail at home, be sure to taste and adjust it to your liking.
-If you prefer a sweeter sangria, add an extra splash of orange juice or a little maple syrup.
+If you want this recipe to be sweeter, add an extra splash of orange juice or a little maple syrup.
 Like it stronger?
 Stir in more Cointreau.
 Have fun finding a balance of flavors you love.

 • Change it up!
 This recipe is great as-written, but feel free to play with it.
 If you like your sangria to be bubbly, top it off with club soda after it chills.
 Replace the raspberries or apples with another seasonal fruit like strawberries or pears.
 Or, for a spiced-up variation, toss a cinnamon stick into the pitcher before you chill it.
 Let me know what variations you try!